pu2clr/SI4735/examples/UNDER_CONSTRUCTION/SI5351_SI473X_DUAL_LCD16x2/README.md

-# MANUAL FOR DIY Dual COnverter All Band Radio (LW, MW, SW, FM)" based on SI5351 and SI473X
+# MANUAL FOR DIY Dual Converter All Band Radio (LW, MW, SW, FM)" based on SI5351 and SI473X

 Sketch developed by Ricardo Lima Caratti - Jul, 2021